 - Now, turn over to the wrong side.
 You are going to add the lace to the raw edge of the bonnet.
 I didn’t cut a piece of lace, I left it uncut, then cut it when I got to the edge, just leaving enough to fold in so there wasn’t a raw edge hanging off.

 Fold the raw edge of the bonnet up 1/2″ and iron.
 Lay the lace at the starting edge, folding in 1/4″ of the lace, and pin.
 Carefully pin all the way across, cutting and making another small fold to end.
 Take to the machine!

 - Carefully sew with white thread, carefully removing pins as you come to them.
 Go slow so your lace doesn’t slip off the shirt.

 - Add your ribbon!
-Safety pin the edge of the ribbon and start to feed through the casing.
+Use a safety pin for a guide along the edge of the ribbon and start to feed through the casing.
 You want about 8″ on each side when pulled through.
 You can either leave the ribbon so you have to pull up and tighten each time, OR you can pull it up on both sides to fit her head, and sew the ribbon in place.

 As this was a last-minute idea, I didn’t post every picture I took.
 Please comment with any questions!
 I’m happy to help you figure out the project if you have trouble!